$W$-entropy formulas and Langevin deformation of flows on Wasserstein space over Riemannian manifolds: Introduction

 This gives a natural probabilistic interpretation of the $W$-entropy for the heat equation of the Witten Laplacian on Riemannian manifolds.
 See also \cite{Li12} for the probabilistic interpretation of the Perelman $W$-entropy for the Ricci flow.
+In \cite{Li12, Li16}, Theorem \ref{MT3} has been extended to complete Riemannian manifolds with bounded geometric condition and a rigidity theorem for the $W_m$-entropy has been proved on complete Riemannian manifolds with the $CD(0, m)$-condition.
+More precisely, we have the following